stanistan/stanistan.github.io/content/writes/reverse-engineering-github-diffs.md

 {{ image(path="../static/images/present-me-2023-gh-comment.png") }}

-We now have the end line of the diff that we're looking at (and want tho show), and we know that the top three lines are not included (when looking at github vs the diff hunk).
+We now have the end line of the diff that we're looking at (and want to show), and we know that the top three lines are not included (when looking at github vs the diff hunk).